 - Integration with ServiceNow allows a better understanding of IT services

-- Transparent, interactive dashboards support management decisions
+- Transparent and interactive dashboards support management decisions

 3. EDF – UK’s largest electricity supplier

 EDF is the largest low-carbon energy producer in the UK and the largest provider of electricity by volume in the world, powering more than 5.5 million homes and businesses.
 Huge quantities of data were collected across the organization, but to extract real value from it, they did not have the right tools in place.
-They required a new analytics tool that could unlock this value on a day-to-day basis and make it more available.
+They required a new renewable energy data analytics tool that could unlock this value on a day-to-day basis and make it more available.
 They went through an iterate process, shifting employees’ mindset as a whole, encouraging them to see it as a strategic tool rather than being afraid of it.

-- The comprehensive security features offer complete control over data access.
+- The comprehensive security features offer complete control over data access

 The closing thought